Migorithm/blockchain-fundamentals/README.md

 - Proof of stake: nodes need to buy **stakes** in the network.
 Basically, they buy the cryptocurrency native to the network.
 Only a few nodes with a majority stake get to participate in the mining activity in some cases.
 This is highly energy efficient and this is the reason why Ethereum switched from PoW to PoS.
 But still this is less decentralized.
 The main benefit of PoS is that since nodes have a stake in the system, they are de-incentivized to add unscrupulous blocks to the chain.
 When a node tries to add the wrong block, the rest of the nodes do not validate this block, and if such a scenario takes place, these nodes are then penalized where the amount of native cryptocurrency owned by the node that is taken away can differ depending on the seriousness of the violation.
 Generally, this penalty entails a partial loss of funds rather than a complete forfeiture of all holdings.
 Some examples are Cardano, Ethereum, and Polkadot.

+## Mining
+When producing hash, it factors in:
+- Hash from last block
+- Data from transactions
+- Nonce that starts from 0

+This suggests that you cannot get the hash "smartly."

+## Forking
+We learned how SHA-256's properties provide immutability for blockchains.
+This means all transactions are immutable and cannot be reversed unless actual, new transactions are made that counteract the first one.